2023 STAR (Summer Training for Aspiring Researchers) Program Overview:

 - One-on-one mentoring, course support, and a math refresher session from graduate student mentors.

 - Weekly skill workshops, events, and seminars that focus on programming, academic writing, professional development, communication/presentation, and networking.
+Please note that all workshops, events, and seminars will be in-person and require attendance.

 - Networking with faculty and graduate student mentors.